Facts & figures

 Participating in the competition is not just a chance to showcase your creativity with a camera, but it's also a novel way to make friends.
 Why not take it on as an extra-curricular project with classmates?
 Or enter with a peer mentor, fellow club or society members, or language exchange partner?

-Iif you are interested in participating but can't find others to join a team, try putting out a message on the Facebook event page.
-Or email us and we will try and team you up with someone else – who knows, it could be the beginning of something great!
+If you are interested in participating but can't find others to join a team, try putting out a message on the Facebook event page.
+Who knows, it could be the beginning of something great!

 Who is Sydney is a new initiative supported by a generous gift from a University of Sydney donor.
 It offers participants a chance to showcase their personal experiences and aims to foster cross-cultural connections between students from different backgrounds.